-On arrival you will be asked a series of questions by a member of staff, to find out if you have any metal on or in your body.
+On arrival you will be asked a series of questions on a safety questionnaire to find out if you have any metal on or in your body, consent to the scan and are safe to enter the MRI scan room.
 Then, for your comfort and safety, you will be asked to change into a hospital gown.
 Further information regarding this is available on the MRI waiting area noticeboard.

-Before entering the scan room you will be asked to remove your jewellery, piercings (not wedding rings), keys, coins, credit cards and other personal items, and place them in the secure locker provided, for safe-keeping.
+Before entering the scan room, you will be asked to remove your jewellery, piercings (not wedding rings), keys, coins, credit cards and other personal items, and place them in a basket.
+There are lockers available, if requested.

-On entering the scan room, the MRI Radiographer will confirm the safety checklist with you and ask you to sign a questionnaire and consent form.
+Just prior to entering the scan room, the MRI Radiographer will confirm the safety checklist with you and that all metal is removed.